Europe's to-do list: realigning perspectives on the European project

 Expand SHARING COMMITMENTS – Connecting the dots and consolidating a joined-up approach to Europe’s challenges

-An opportunity for the group to share their thinking, perspectives and recommendations for Europe with the incoming presidencies.
+An opportunity for the group to share their thinking, perspectives and recommendations for Europe, describing the outcomes of the “to-do list labs” with the rest of the Young

 Free time